 While every effort will be made to avoid errors in model calculations, inputs, and methodologies, it is possible that issues will be identified.
-“Model findings” refer to any issues discovered during model governance procedures that have a financial impact for users of the model output.
+“Model findings” refer to any issues discovered during model governance procedures or identified by a Model User or other stakeholder that have a financial impact for users of the model output.
 Model findings may be identified by any model stakeholder.
+Model Findings that occur during the monthly scenario generation and validation process have additional treatment detailed in section 2.C “Fallback Plan”.

 Tracking and Communication of Model Findings

 All findings must be documented in the Model Findings Inventory, which tracks findings, estimated impacts, and remediation activity.
-When findings are remediated, the impact to model outputs must be documented and communicated to model users and the GOES (E/A) Subgroup.
+When findings are remediated, the impact to model outputs must be documented and communicated to Model Users and the GOES (E/A) Subgroup.

 Risk Classification

-To ensure effective monitoring and remediation priority, each finding will be assigned to one of the risk categories below in the Model Findings Inventory.
+To ensure effective monitoring and remediation priority, each finding will be assigned according to each of the risk categories below in the Model Findings Inventory.

-Material, Complex Finding

-These findings would be characterized as complex and risky to remove, impacting many users with potentially material impacts on financial results.

-Material, Simple Finding

-These findings would be characterized as simple (i.e. they can be remediated without significant risk) and having potentially material impacts on financial results.

-Immaterial Finding
+Error vs. Refinement

+Errors are model findings where the scenario results deviate from the intended or expected results due to inappropriate inputs, software coding, or other factors.
+Refinements are model findings that involve a known model limitation, simplification, or desire to capture an emerging best practice.
+Errors should be communicated and addressed as soon as possible, and a review of controls should be performed to identify the root cause of the error and mitigate for future scenario releases.

+Materiality

-An immaterial finding would be one that does not have a material financial impact.
-This type of finding is expected to only decrease in materiality.
+Materiality will be driven based on the potential dollar and/or percentage impact on reserves, surplus, and risk-based capital.
+This will also include an assessment of whether it will impact a broad segment of the industry or a relatively small number of companies.
+An immaterial finding would be one that does not currently have a material financial impact and is expected to only decrease in materiality over time.
+Other factors influencing the consideration of materiality could include reputational impact and operational efficiency.

-Questions for discussion:

-What criteria will be used to evaluate the materiality of a finding?

-How will corrective actions be determined and communicated?

-What should users do if there is a material finding?
-Use the prior version of the model?
+Complexity and Resources Required to Address

+The model findings inventory will provide insight on how resource intensive and complex a given finding will be to address.

 Remediating Findings

 Material findings can be considered remediated if: